 How much more tax on dividends will I be paying?

-Dividends payments come from owning shares in a company.
-This could be as a result of investments that you hold outside of an ISA or pension (as dividends are paid tax-free within these).
-If you run your own business, you may pay yourself using dividends, in which case this increase could have a large effect on you.
+Dividend payments come from owning shares in a company.
+This could result from investments you hold outside an ISA or pension (as dividends are paid tax-free within these).
+If you run your own business, you may pay yourself using dividends, in which case this increase could significantly affect you.

-Both the existing and new rates of dividend tax are shown below.
+Both the existing and new dividend tax rates are shown below.
 You also have a tax-free dividend allowance of £2,000 per year:

-• Dividend income within personal allowance of £12,570 – no dividend tax is paid
+- Dividend income within the personal allowance of £12,570 – no dividend tax is paid

-The additional dividend tax due as a result of the increase are shown below (assuming no personal allowance is available, and the full dividend allowance is available):
+The additional dividend tax due as a result of the increase is shown below (assuming no personal allowance is available, and the full dividend allowance is available):

 How will the money be allocated?

-When we experience tax increases, it is always good to know that our hard earned cash is being used in the way that the Government promises us it will be.
-The positive news from this particular tax rise, is that the additional funds raised will be ringfenced.
-This means that the money will go into a separate pot that can only be spent on the areas set out in the original plan.
+When we experience tax increases, it is always good to know that our hard-earned cash is being used in the way the Government promises.
+The positive news from this tax rise is that the additional funds raised will be ring-fenced.
+This means the money will go into a separate pot that can only be spent on the areas in the original plan.

-The Health and Social Care Levy will raise approximately £12m per year.
-For the first three years, these funds will be given to the NHS to reduce the lasting impact of Covid on waiting times.
+The Health and Social Care Levy will raise approximately £12m annually.
+For the first three years, these funds will be given to the NHS to reduce the lasting impact of COVID-19 on waiting times.
 The number of patients waiting for elective surgery across the UK is now at 5.5 million, and this could potentially rise to 13 million by the end of 2021 if no action is taken.
-In order to resolve this, more appointments are needed, more operations offered and more treatments must be made available.
+To resolve this, more appointments are needed, operations are offered, and treatments must be available.
 Overall, the capacity of the NHS will be increased to 110% of the pre-pandemic level.
 This will require 9 million extra scans, operations and treatments.

 After reducing the backlog in the NHS, the funds will be used to transform social care in this country.
-There are harrowing statistics that clearly demonstrate that many NHS beds are taken up by those who should be in social care.
-However, they either simply can’t afford to go into care, or would rather be in hospital.
-This puts unprecedented additional pressure on hospitals during a time when they are already bursting at the seams.
-Much of the additional funding will be used to subsidise care for more people in the UK.
-Other areas of focus will be improving conditions for care staff, and increasing pay as well.
-Too many care workers face poor working conditions, and this has lead to a shortage of workers in the care industry.
-Furthermore, training and development will be given to those in the social care workforce, allowing more opportunities for progression.
-The long term aim is to have a larger and more skilled industry of workers so that the system is more robust to cope with our ageing population.
+Harrowing statistics demonstrate that many NHS beds are taken up by those who should be in social care.
+However, they can’t afford to go into care or would rather be in hospital.
+This puts unprecedented additional pressure on hospitals when they are already bursting at the seams.
+Much of the extra funding will be used to subsidise care for more people in the UK.
+Other focus areas will be improving conditions for care staff and increasing pay.
+Too many care workers face poor working conditions, leading to a shortage of workers in the care industry.
+Furthermore, training and development will be given to those in the social care workforce, allowing more progression opportunities.
+The long-term aim is to have a more extensive and more skilled industry of workers so that the system is more robust to cope with our ageing population.

 Summary

-As the reality of the Covid borrowing begins to sink in, it is inevitable that we must start to pay more to reduce the size of the Government debt.
+As the reality of COVID borrowing begins to sink in, it is inevitable that we must start paying more to reduce the size of the Government debt.
 Furthermore, the social care system has been in need of attention for some time.
-These changes will no doubt hit the pockets of working people hard, but many will also feel the benefits of the reform at some stage of their lives.
+These changes will no doubt hit the pockets of working people hard, but many will also feel the benefits of the reform at some point in their lives.

-For more information, see the UK Government press release on National Insurance changes.
+See the UK Government press release on National Insurance changes for more information.

-If you have any questions regarding this topic, or would like a free initial discussion with one of our advisers, please do not hesitate to get in touch.
+If you have any questions regarding this topic or would like a free initial discussion with one of our advisers, please do not hesitate to contact us.